MaryOrlova/ActivityRecognitionUsingSmartphones/README.md

 *For script are needed.*
 R packages:
--plyr
+- plyr
--dplyr
+- d plyr
--reshape2
+- reshape2
-"UCI HAR Dataset" in working directory.
+- "UCI HAR Dataset" in working directory.
 Data can be gained here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 *More detailed description on how script works. *
 -----------------------